Chth1z/Flux/README.md

 A powerful Android transparent proxy module powered by [sing-box](https://sing-box.sagernet.org/), designed for Magisk / KernelSU / APatch.

+> [!IMPORTANT]
+> **Flux v1.0.0 is here!** This version is a complete architectural rewrite focusing on industrial-grade robustness, hardware longevity (flash-wear protection), and event-driven orchestration.
+See [CHANGELOG.md](CHANGELOG.md) for the full journey from v0.9.0.

 ## Features

 ### Core Components